East West Media Group

-East West Media Group is a media conglomerate located in Bashundhara Residential Area, Dhaka, Bangladesh.
+East West Media Group PLC is a media conglomerate located in Bashundhara Residential Area, Dhaka, Bangladesh.
 It is a subsidiary of Bashundhara Group.
 Mostafa Kamal Mohiuddin is the chairman of the Media Group.
 Novelist and former editor of Kaler Kantho Imdadul Haq Milan is the brand ambassador of the Media Group.
 Naem Nizam is Director of the group.

 History

 The company was established in 2009.
-In 2016 the company was awarded by the National Board of Revenue for being a high tax payer.
+In 2016, the company was awarded by the National Board of Revenue for being a high tax payer.

+On 18 August 2024, the offices of East West Media was vandalized.